pass-antibiotics/pass-antibiotics.github.io/research/care-homes/index.md

 * TOC
 {:toc}

-In comparison with the other health care settings considered in PASS, antimicrobial stewardship programmes are less developed in care homes, which tend to have a stronger focus on preventing and controlling infections.
+In comparison with the other healthcare settings considered in PASS, antimicrobial stewardship programmes are less developed in care homes, which tend to have a stronger focus on preventing and controlling infections.
 Care homes thus represent an important setting for research to optimise antibiotic use.

 ## What is already known on the subject?